teddziuba/engineering-management-pearls/README.md

 Firing people sucks.
 It is one of the worst parts of being a manager, unless you're a psychopath.
 When you start thinking that someone is underperforming, start gathering the evidence.
 The longer you keep them around out of guilt or uncertainty, the longer the rest of the team learns that this is an acceptable standard.

+🦪 **Always try to make your manager look good.**

+This doesn't mean singing their praises, it means delivering on your own without their intervention.
+Find out what success looks like for your manager, then work toward that.
+It will be easier to get the resources you need.

 ## Developing Software
 🦪 **`(number_of_subtasks + 1)` is a strikigly effective method of estimating story points.**